NREL/WETOStack/_sources/software_dev/best_practices.md

 new code is well tested.
 Though automatically testing the *quality* of tests may be impractical, it is simple and helpful to automatically check the *quantity* of tests to ensure new code is covered.
-For the same of a user-friendly CT pipeline, consider grouping tests into categories that can be run in parallel by the automated system.
+For the sake of a user-friendly CT pipeline, consider grouping tests into categories that can be run in parallel by the automated system.
 Also, minimize the time required to execute the test suite so developers get the automated feedback as soon as possible.